smatechnologies/ibm-i-agent-docs/docs/message-management/details.md

 ### Message Management for the Job Completion Message Queue

 The decision about how to set the job completion message management flag in the LSAM Parameters may depend on the behavior of third-party software that the IBM i LSAM is controlling.
 In most cases, the LSAM would not expect to find messages in its reserved job completion message queue that are not actually job completion messages.
 If that is so, then the job completion message server program may be more efficient if the job completion message management flag is set to N=no. It is also possible that in some environments, the behavior of the LSAM job completion message management server program might prove inappropriate when the message management flag is set to Y=yes.
 There are no specific rules known that would help to determine if inappropriate behavior might occur.
-Instead, the LSAM administrator might suspect that the flag setting of Y=yes is causing a problem if the LSAM and OpCon/xps do not seem to properly handle job completion messages.
+Instead, the LSAM administrator might suspect that the flag setting of Y=yes is causing a problem if the LSAM and OpCon do not seem to properly handle job completion messages.

 Consider this next example when deciding whether or not to use this LSAM processing option.